 - Suggest new foods like sushi, spring rolls, etc.

-Ask your child what kind of snacks he likes.
-His choices will probably depend on his activities and the time he has to eat it.
+Ask your child what kind of snacks they want.
+Their choices will probably depend on their activities and the time they have to eat it.

 Treasure all this information and place it in a file because it will help you write down your grocery list and find inspiration!